Table of Contents Show

 The River Walk at San Antonio, Texas, has inspired the Little Sugar Creek Greenway in Charlotte, North Carolina; the Cherry Creek Greenway in Denver, Colorado; The Bricktown Canal in Oklahoma City, Oklahoma; and the Santa Lucía Riverwalk in Monterrey, Mexico.

 Some of the best places to shop along the San Antonio River Walk are Macy’s, H&M, The Disney Store, and Victoria’s Secret.
-River center Mall has over 100 stores, an IMAX and AMC theatres, and a 1000 room hotel to unwind.
+River Center Mall has over 100 stores, an IMAX and AMC theatres, and a 1000-room hotel to unwind.
 Alamo Beer Company, Bier Garten, and Roadmap Brewing Co. are some must-visit breweries on this side.
-This is the right place to visit if you are a shopaholic looking for things to do in San Antonio.

 Chinese New Year in San Antonio is celebrated by setting personalized candle-lit lanterns afloat in the river, and the whole river walk is bright and lively at this time.